jwe4ec/track-to-treat/README.md

     * Parent BSI-18 item on suicidal thoughts was not administered and is excluded from composite variables
     * Parent item `scared_c_1` was entered into survey incorrectly and is excluded from composite variables
     * Child item `scared_c_11` was absent from in-person baseline survey and is excluded from composites
+  * Ranges of youth SITBI-SF items need to be checked against those expected
   * Some youth and parent item names differ (compare item content before comparing responses)
     * E.g., parent item `scared_b_16` corresponds to youth item `scared_c_1`
   * Log list files are created to log: